TaylorFries/TAYLOR-FRIESEN-IS24-full-stack-competition-req97073/README.md

 In the browser windows that open localhost:3000 will display the web app with all the products listed.
 In localhost:8000 you will see a standard message.

 Now the web app has started and you can test its features.

+### With VSCode Container
+#### PLEASE NOTE
+For this solution to work with Docker on Apple Silicon chip devices the development feature Use Rosetta for x86/amd64 emulation on Apple Silicon must be turned on.
+To do this:
+1. Open Docker
+2. Go into Settings
+3. Open the Features in Development tab
+4. Check the Use Rosetta for x86/amd64 emulation on Apple Silicon option.
+- if you do not see this option you may need to update Docker (as of July 6th 2023 Docker v4.20 uses this)

+Please have Docker installed and the desktop app running.

+Open VSCode and open the folder with this solution.
+If you have the extension Dev Containers by Microsoft there will be a notification on the bottom right of the screen that pops up and offers to rebuild and open the container.
+Fi you select that you can skip the following steps.

+If you do not have the extension Dev Containers by Microsoft follow these steps:
+1. Install the extension Dev Containers by Microsoft
+2. Open the command palette
+3. Select or type in "Rebuild and open in Container"

+Wait for the process to load.
+Then you will be able to open localhost:3000 in a browser to see the applicaiton.

 ## Fun Facts